CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 If any of this sounds familiar, know that stopping CPAP does not mean giving up on treating your sleep apnea.
 Leaving sleep apnea untreated carries serious health risks — but it means finding a treatment you will actually use every night.

-Option 1: Oral Appliance Therapy (Most Popular)
+Option 1: Oral Appliance Therapy (Most Preferred)

 Oral appliance therapy (OAT) is the most widely prescribed CPAP alternative.
 The American Academy of Sleep Medicine recommends it as a first-line treatment for mild-to-moderate obstructive sleep apnea and as an alternative for patients with severe OSA who cannot tolerate CPAP.